Southend Brewery :: pulled pork // fried green tomato w. pimiento cheese // she crab soup

 Black Tap Coffee :: Eli’s Table :: sweet potato pancakes // shrimp + grits :: husk :: bacon cornbread //roasted beans + cheese // poached egg + grits

-My indoor camera phone skills still need a lot of work, as does my impatience to eat food when it’s set before me, so many of the dishes you’ll just have to try for yourself!
+My indoor camera phone skills still need a lot of work.
+As does my impatience to eat food when it’s set before me obviously!
+So many of the dishes you’ll just have to try for yourself!